• St. John's 200th anniversary May 23, 2020

 • Thursday Service in the Chapel @ 9:30 for Morning Prayer

-Morning Prayer services in the Chapel on Thursdays at 9:30 am will resume on January 16th when we remember Richard Meux Benson and Charles Gore.
+Morning Prayer services in the Chapel are offered on Thursdays at 9:30 am.
+On February 20th we will remember Frederick Douglass.
 You are also invited to check the links below to listen to a recorded Morning Prayer service or simply read the service using the link to the Book of Common Prayer.

 Daily prayers or "offices" are included in the Book of Common Prayer.
 They are part of a long Christian tradition of taking time throughout the day for prayer.